DrBarnabus/secure-pass/README.md

 # secure-pass - Introduction
 This module is a wrapper for [libsodium]'s implementation of the Argon2ID hashing algorithm.
-This module also provides a facility for generating secure 1 time use password reset tokens for use in your own password reset logic.
+This module also provides a facility for generating secure one time use password reset tokens for use in your own password reset logic.

 # Features